swo/dbotu3/doc/source/index.rst

 distinguish ecologically-distinct but sequence-similar organisms or populations.

-This documentation includes a description of the algorithm, a comparison of the methodologies of the different implementations, and an API reference.
+This documentation includes a guide to getting started, description of the algorithm, a comparison of the methodologies of the different implementations, and an API reference.

 .. toctree::
    :maxdepth: 2

+   getting-started
    dbotu
    genetic
    distribution
+   development
    api